Sony offers another look at Silent Hill 2 PS5 remake, still no release date

 Silent Hill 2 was originally released for the PS1 in 2001.
 The critically acclaimed game follows the story of James Sunderland, a widower who journeys to the town of Silent Hill after receiving a letter from his dead wife.

 Along with Silent Hill 2, a new first-person title set in the game’s universe called Silent Hill: The Short Message, was also shown off.
+The bit-sized game, developed by Osaka, Japan-based indie developer Hexadrive, is free and available now.

+“We’re releasing the whole game for free, so if you’ve never played a Silent Hill game before, we hope you’ll take this chance to get a taste of what Silent Hill is all about,” said producer Motoi Okamoto in a recent PlayStation Blog post.

 Image credit: Sony (screenshot)